JussiJR/OpenGL-project/README.md

 </summary>

 Kind of basic stuff but...
-I want to ensure all data is described cleeanly as possible. you know...
+I want to ensure all data is described clearly as possible. you know...

 </details>